erievs/mangospot8/README.md

 # Things to Know #

+- You probbaly need Premium, I am almost 100% sure.
+You can try it just don't complain to me if it doesn't work.
+It depends on the web apis for spotify.

 - MangoSpot WinRT is what I now called the orginal build of MangoSpot which only supports Windows 8.1, of course this isn't what it was called at launch.

 - Just like with MangoSpot WiRT, songs are fetched from YouTube, filtered for the best result, in MangoSpot8 Beta 1.1.0 we will switch to using YouTube music API and user agent, which will improve it even more.